gulley/Birth-Sky/README.md

 ## Run This Now
 [Birth Sky](https://gulley.github.io/Birth-Sky/)

+To validate against an accurate model, use [Stellarium Web Online Star Map](https://stellarium-web.org/).

 ## To Do

 - A few of the stars from the ecliptic.
 Antares, Regulus, Spica